 Are you planning to have dental implants soon?
 Learn more by reading what you can expect after the dental implant surgery here.

-While dental implant surgery may be intimidating to some, it is absolutely worthwhile; and the recovery time usually is not all that long either, making this a worthwhile investment.
-Recovery time can differ depending upon the individual and the particular surgery in terms of complications or amount of implants, but it generally takes a week to see a considerable amount of improvement in symptoms.
+While dental implant surgery may be intimidating to some, it is absolutely worthwhile.
+The length of the dental implant healing process can differ depending upon the individual and the particular surgery in terms of complications or amount of implants, but it generally takes a week to see a considerable amount of improvement in symptoms.
 Let’s go over what to expect once you arrive home from surgery and what you can do to ease any pain and inflammation.

-Generally, once you leave the dentist, you may experience mild bleeding from around the implant site; this is completely normal and should clear up within a few hours after surgery completion.
-You may also experience a pain associated with swelling and drainage, which should clear up after 2-3 days.
+Generally, once you leave the dentist, you may experience mild bleeding from around the implant site; this is completely normal and should clear up within a few hours after the implant placement surgery.
+You may also experience pain associated with swelling and drainage, which should clear up after 2-3 days.

 Once you have reached the third day, most of the bruising should have dissipated and the pain should subside substantially.
 You may also experience stiff jaw muscles, sore tongue and throat, and a dryness that will all largely subside within day 7.